simonewebdesign/simonewebdesign/source/about/index.md

 footer: true
 ---

+<style>a::after{width:0 !important;margin-left:0 !important}</style>
 <div class="about-intro">
 <picture>
     <source type="image/webp" srcset="/images/simonewebdesign.webp">
     <img src="/images/simonewebdesign.png" width="168" height="210" alt="simonewebdesign's avatar" />
 </picture>
 <p>
 <strong>Simone Vittori</strong> is a programmer originally from <a rel="external" href="https://en.wikipedia.org/wiki/Perugia">Perugia</a>, Italy, but now living in London, England.
 He's obsessed about code: if he's not writing it, he's probably reading, speaking or dreaming about it.
 He enjoys coding in many different languages, such as <a rel="external" href="https://www.ruby-lang.org/">Ruby</a>, <a rel="external" href="https://elixir-lang.org/">Elixir</a>, <a rel="external" href="https://elm-lang.org/">Elm</a> and <a rel="external" href="https://gleam.run/">Gleam</a>, just to name a few.
-He loves travelling, games and pizza — just not with pineapple, please.</p>
+In his free time, he loves walking in nature, eating pasta and playing video games.</p>
 </div>

 ## {{ site.domain }}